You cannot get a quick divorce in Texas.

 Texas Divorce Waiting Period

-You might be able to avoid the Texas waiting period for divorce in some situations.
+You might be able to avoid the Texas divorce waiting period in some situations.
 For example, if you are the victim of domestic violence, you can ask the judge to shorten the 60-day waiting period.

 Of course, if your divorce is contested, then you will be waiting more than 60 days in any event.
 A contested divorce is one where both sides disagree on at least one important issue, such as child custody, child support, alimony, or the division of marital debts or property.
 Contested divorces vary in length, but many take more than a year to complete.